divadnauj-GB/UPTC-Teaching/Computer-Architecture/2-RISC-V/hardware/riscv-soc-cores/README.md

     quartus_pgm  -m jtag -o "p;build/de1-nanorv32-wb-soc-mtvec_0/default-quartus/de1-nanorv32-wb-soc-mtvec_0.sof"
     ```

-- If you do not have Quartus on your linux system but you have it on you Windows machine you can follow these instructions
+- If you do not have Quartus on your Linux system, but you have it on your Windows machine, you can follow these instructions

-   1. run the following command.
-This will show a failed error since quartus is not available, however it will create the necesary scripts to be run on Quartus under the following drectory: `./build/de1-nanorv32-wb-soc-mtvec_0/default-quartus/`
+   1. Run the following command.
+This will show a failed error since Quartus is not available; however, it will create the necessary scripts to be run on Quartus under the following directory: `./build/de1-nanorv32-wb-soc-mtvec_0/default-quartus/`

         ```bash
         conda activate fusesoc
         fusesoc --cores-root cores/ run --build --tool quartus de1-nanorv32-wb-soc-mtvec
         ```

-    2. copy the full content of the directory `./build/de1-nanorv32-wb-soc-mtvec_0/default-quartus/` to your windows system
+    2. Copy the full content of the directory `./build/de1-nanorv32-wb-soc-mtvec_0/default-quartus/` to your Windows system

-    3. open a windows terminal (powershell or equivalent), enter into the `./build/de1-nanorv32-wb-soc-mtvec_0/default-quartus/` directory and run the following command
+    3. Open a Windows terminal (PowerShell or equivalent), enter into the `./build/de1-nanorv32-wb-soc-mtvec_0/default-quartus/` directory, and run the following command

         ```bash
         quartus_sh -t de1-nanorv32-wb-soc-mtvec_0.tcl
         ```
-    4. This will create the Quartus project isnide the directory
+    4. This will create the Quartus project inside the directory

-    5. Open Quartus as grafical interface and load the generated project, then follow the usual instruction on Quartus, compile and program the FPGA
+    5. Open Quartus as graphical interface and load the generated project, then follow the usual instructions on Quartus, compile and program the FPGA

 ## NanoRV32-wb-SoC: NMON interaction